spapanik/django-template/{{cookiecutter.project_name}}/README.rst

 Most of the tools described here are optional, feel free to change them if this suits your needs better.

-From external services running, bmk requires a reverse proxy to be running, like nginx, and postgresql to be up and running.
+From external services running, {{cookiecutter.project_name}} requires a reverse proxy to be running, like nginx, and postgresql to be up and running.

 Because the server requires a specific python, that might not be the one that the operating system uses, we recommend `pyenv`_ to be installed.
 From python packages outside the virtualenv, the project also requires `poetry`_ and `yamk`_ to be installed.
 There is the possibility to add them in the virtualenv, but this may create conflicts with their dependencies.